 In this study, we did not control the food intake that was found affecting oxidative status during exercising (9).
-Initial fitness status could also affect the baseline level of SOD and MDA.17 The baseline data of MDA and SOD before and after a period of moderate aerobic exercise could be affected by those variables, including the body mass index.18,19 Lifestyle, physical activity was found to affect the oxidative and antioxidant level in middle age healthy subject.20 The sample was recruited from the same grade in the university so we could control the effect of age in the antioxidant level and oxidative status, and all the subject were male students.^{21,22} Analyzing the elevation and depression of SOD and MDA level before and after a period of training, we could reveal a significant founding.
+Initial fitness status could also affect the baseline level of SOD and MDA.17 The baseline data of MDA and SOD before and after a period of moderate aerobic exercise could be affected by those variables, including the body mass index.^{18,19} Lifestyle, physical activity was found to affect the oxidative and antioxidant level in middle age healthy subject.20 The sample was recruited from the same grade in the university so we could control the effect of age in the antioxidant level and oxidative status and all the subject were male students.^{21,22} Analyzing the elevation and depression of SOD and MDA level before and after a period of training, we could reveal a significant founding.
 This result was similar to others that found the elevation of antioxidant level and capacity after a period of training in sedentary men.
-This research found elevation of SOD almost two and half time after three weeks of moderate aerobic training program compared to other research.5 This difference could be due to the age of the subject, the subject of this research was younger (17.2 + 0.2 years) compared to other research $(23.0 \pm 0.41 \text{ years}).^5$
+This research found elevation of SOD almost two and half time after three weeks of moderate aerobic training compared to almost twice in other research.5 This difference could be due to the age of the subject, the subject of this research was younger (17.2 + 0.2 years) compared to other research (23.0 ± 0.41 years).5

 The results of this study indicate that moderate-intensity aerobic exercise could improve the body's ability to produce SOD as an endogenous antioxidant.
-Increased capability in producing SOD will protect against cell damage due to oxidative stress that appears during exercise.
+Increased ability to produce SOD will provide protection against cell damage due to oxidative stress that appears during exercise.
 It is consistent with other research.^{5,10,23} This finding also supports regular moderate physical exercise in a clinical setting.
-It has been proven to be a natural antioxidant and anti-inflammatory that prevent the evolution of diabetes and its serious complications24-26 and also heart failure.27 It is also beneficial for people with Down syndrome28 and the aging process.^{14,29} Another exciting feature of this study was a decrease in basal levels of SOD in the third week not followed by changes in MDA basal levels.
+It has been proven to be a natural antioxidant and anti-inflammatory that prevent the evolution of diabetes and its serious complications24-26 and also heart failure.27 It is also beneficial for people with Down syndrome28 and the aging process.^{14,29} Another interesting feature of this study was a decrease in basal levels of SOD in the third week not followed by changes in MDA basal levels.
 The basal level of SOD in the first week was 40.43 + 16.97% while in the third week the basal level of SOD became 29.11 + 19.85%.
 In other words, in this study indicated a decrease in SOD basal level by 25%.
-This result will have clinical implication, which suggests that exercise training prevents aging-induced hepatic oxidative damage, especially in the proteins.30 The limitation of this study was the absence of food intake controlling during the study.
-It could affect the baseline data of MDA and SOD.
+This result will have clinical implication which suggest that exercise training prevents aging-induced hepatic oxidative damage, especially in the proteins.30 The limitation of this study was firstly we did not control the food intake during the study.
+This could affect the baseline data of MDA and SOD.
 Secondly, we did not control other possible confounding variables such as initial physical fitness level and subject lifestyle.